Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/debian.md

 ## Download and install

-You can install {{site.base_gateway}} by downloading an installation package or using our APT repository.
+You can install {{site.base_gateway}} by downloading an installation package or using the APT repository.

 {% navtabs %}
 {% navtab Package %}